otrv4/otrv4/otrv4.md

       User requests to begin SMP
       User requests to abort SMP

 The following sections outline what is to be done in each case.
-They all assume that MSGSTATE_ENCRYPTED is set.
+They all assume that `MSGSTATE_ENCRYPTED` is set.
 For simplicity, they also assume that Alice has begun SMP, and Bob is responding to her.

 ### SMP Hash function

+TODO: check this

 In the following actions, there are many places where a SHA3-256 hash of an integer followed by one or two MPIs is taken.
 The input to this hash function is: